 The Department of Music provides a course of study in music within the liberal arts framework.
 By teaching music as a liberal art, the department appeals to an ancient tradition that places music among the most important disciplines for forming the intellect.
 To this end, our program pursues the acquisition of practical skills along with a rigorous intellectual formation in musical thought.
-The curriculum serves this end by focusing on three principal areas of musical discipline: applied music study (lessons on the major instrument or voice), music theory, and music history.
+The curriculum serves this end by focusing on three principal areas of musical discipline: applied music study (lessons on the major instrument, voice, or composition), music theory, and music history.
 The first three years of the major focus on these three areas of competency.
-In the third and fourth years of study, students begin to branch out into their areas of interest or specialization.
+In the third and fourth years of study, students begin to focus on their areas of interest or specialization.

 Explore the Music Program

 - Music scholarships are available for Music Majors and Minors

 - Choral scholarships are available for non-Music Majors.

 - Let your voice be heard in one of our university vocal ensembles:

 - Men’s Schola Gregoriana